Plane crashes on the 405 in Orange County, California, two injured.

 Less than an hour later, arrival traffic at the airport and the northbound lane on the 405 had been reopened.
 The southbound lane remained closed.

+"I saw two people on the ground unconscious and [they] had lots of blood on them," Drew Hoffman, a creative director in Los Angeles, told NBC News.
+He added that it appeared to him that a man and a woman were injured.

+Another witness, Wendy Haskel, who was taking an Uber to the Long Beach airport when the crash occurred, described the scene of the wreckage.

-“It looked like the plane hit the median and spun around and landed on the freeway,” said Wendy Haskel, who was taking an Uber to the Long Beach airport.
+“It looked like the plane hit the median and spun around and landed on the freeway,” she said.

 “We saw smoke about five to 10 minutes before that, and my Uber said, ‘I think that’s a plane.’ when we started driving by.”